SherG/cool-iron/blog/quit-facebook.md

 Mr. Zuckerberg, thanks for the good times.
 I've had a lot of laughs and fun on Facebook, sharing photos and humor.
 I've played games.
 I've enjoyed seeing my friends' updates and having conversations as well as learning things from my brainy friends' Facebook Notes.

-But conversation fails to feel natural (or appealing) knowing every word you're typing is being watched and weighed, just in case your ideas need to be disapproved of by a bureaucratic functionary or its algorithmic stand-in.
+But conversation fails to feel natural (or appealing) knowing every word you're typing is being watched and weighed, as a bureaucratic functionary or its algorithmic stand-in decide whether your ideas warrant disapproval.

 No thanks.